yashwanth2714/Code-Brains/README.md

 # Freshers Interview - Ionic Project

-Hello Folks!!
-I've developed this mobile application using Ionic Framework.
+I developed this mobile application using Ionic Framework.

 This app is intended for freshers.